phpmyadmin/phpmyadmin/docs/config.rst

     The default setting of ``'ask'`` will ask the user everytime there is a new error report.
-However you can set this parameter to ``'always'`` to send error reports without asking for confirmation or you can set it to ``'never'`` to never send error reports.
+However you can set this parameter to ``'always'`` to send error reports without asking for confirmation or ``'never'`` to never send error reports.

-    This directive is available both in the configuration file and in users preferences.
+    This directive is available both in the configuration file and in user preferences.
 If the person in charge of a multi-user installation prefers to disable this feature for all users, a value of ``'never'`` should be set, and the :config:option:`$cfg['UserprefsDisallow']` directive should